-24. The HT Act does not contain a definition of research, but for the purposes of what falls within the HTA's remit, we endorse the following definition:

-A study which addresses clearly defined questions, aims and objectives in order to discover and interpret new information or reach new understanding of the structure, function and disorders of the human body.
-Research attempts to derive new knowledge and includes studies that aim to generate hypotheses, as well as studies that aim to test them or develop practical applications or new knowledge.

-25. The HTA also endorses the definition provided by the Department of Health and the Welsh Assembly Government, which is as follows:

-Research can be defined as the attempt to derive generalisable new knowledge by addressing clearly defined questions with systematic and rigorous methods.
+- 24. The HT Act does not contain a definition of research, but for the purposes of what falls within the HTA's remit, we endorse the following definition: - A study which addresses clearly defined questions, aims and objectives in order to discover and interpret new information or reach new understanding of the structure, function and disorders of the human body.
+Research attempts to derive new knowledge and includes studies that aim to generate hypotheses, as well as studies that aim to test them or develop practical applications or new knowledge. - 25.
+The HTA also endorses the definition provided by the UK Policy Framework for Health and Social Care Research, which is as follows: - Research can be defined as the attempt to derive generalisable or transferable new knowledge to answer or refine relevant questions with scientifically sound methods.